Ronikhudanyan/Project1/README.md

 - Generating new Poles every 3.1 seconds: contrary to what I believed before (in pole timing interval), the from from left var needed to be within the scope of the function for it to work.

+- Stop making new poles when game is over: the game was creating poles when the game was already over, wrapped the add element pole life in an if statment.
+Made a conditional, If the bird has hit the ground or the pole then the game is over stop generating new poles

+- Bird/Pole collision:
+I am trying to use the same logic for bird and pole collision as bird and ground collision but it was not working.